dacs30/dacs30/README.md

 ### Hello there 👋

-My name is Danilo and I am computer science student at the Worcester Polytechnic Institute.
+My name is Danilo, and I am a software engineer.
 My interests are:

 - 🧑‍💻 Software Engineering
 - ⚛️ React